donnemartin/donnemartin.github.io/_posts/2015-02-01-setting-up-splunk-enterprise-for-aws.md

 [Splunk Storm](http://docs.splunk.com/Documentation/Storm/Storm/User/StormFreeFAQ) is a free version of Splunk Cloud that allows for 20 GB of storage and 30 days of data retention.
 You can have five project members and three projects.

 [Splunk Cloud](http://www.splunk.com/view/cloud/SP-CAAAG58) is a hosted solution of Splunk Enterprise without the restrictions of Splunk Storm.
-Splunk Cloud includes 90 days of storage, is built for 10x data bursting, and boasts a 100% uptime SLA.
+Splunk Cloud includes 5 GB daily indexing, 90 days of storage, and a 100% uptime SLA.

 [Product Comparison Matrix](http://www.splunk.com/view/SP-CAAAE8W)